 At Agile Central, we talk about user experience (UX) design as a 4-stage process.
 (Caveat: we don’t exactly believe there are four distinct stages, but they give us words to talk about design and the activities we do.)
 It looks something like this:

-I wanted to create a culture around user research at Agile Central.
+I wanted to create a culture around user research at Rally.
 My original strategy for doing that was to begin at the end stage, Measurement, and move backwards towards Discovery.
 That may seem counter-intuitive but there were a few reasons for that approach: